bahrmichael/bahrmichael.github.io/_posts/2023-08-23-secure-oidc-public-github-repos.md

 ## Conclusion

 Congratulations!
 By following this guide you blocked anonymous malicious actors from accessing your AWS account via OIDC roles in GHA workflows.

-Unfortunately this safeguard doesn't work well with dependency automation.
-If you want to keep your dependencies up to date, then a private repository may be a better approach.

 If you have any questions or feedback, please raise them in [GitHub](https://github.com/bahrmichael/bahrmichael.github.io).